mitexleo/fediroma/docs/docs/installation/otp_en.md

 adduser --system --shell  /bin/false --home /opt/akkoma akkoma

 # Set the flavour environment variable to the string you got in Detecting flavour section.
-# For example if the flavour is `amd64` the command will be
+# For example, if the flavour is `amd64` the command will be
 export FLAVOUR="amd64"

 # Clone the release build into a temporary directory and unpack it